holandajunior/AidemBot/README.md

 ## Contributing

 Feel free to contribute with your code and tech skills to make Aidem so smart.
-Please, take a look at "Projects" tab to check the opened task out there and get anyone that you feel confortable to doing it so.
-You can also open issues and improvements that you want to.
+Please, take a look at "Projects" tab to check the opened task out there and get anything that you feel comfortable to do it so.
+You can also open issues and improvements that you want to